odipar/smanikin/README.md

 Next to that, Manikan can also be configured to run on top of multi-threaded, concurrent or distributed Transactional Contexts, with very strong transactional guarantees (fully Serializable).

 ### Syntax and types
-A lot of Scala (implicit) trickery is used to reduce the amount of boilerplate syntax to a minimum.
+A lot of Scala (implicit) trickery is used to reduce the amount of boilerplate to a minimum.
-The goal of Manikin is to be able to specify a Transactional Objects and Messages as succinctly as possible while still being *statically* typed (as Manikin piggybacks on Scala's advanced typed system).
+The goal of Manikin is to be able to specify Objects and Messages as succinctly as possible while still being *statically* typed (as Manikin piggybacks on Scala's advanced typed system).

 Here is an example:
 ```scala